MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

 record.

-When a vendor record is ready to be approved, approvers can be notified and the vendor records can be approved, using Microsoft Outlook®, Microsoft Dynamics GP, or SharePoint®.
+When a vendor record is ready to be approved, approvers can be notified and the vendor records can be approved, using Microsoft Outlook, Microsoft Dynamics GP, or SharePoint®.
 After a vendor has been approved, you can perform the following tasks for the vendor.